yyamamo/HW-21-Advanced-Solidity/README.md

 # Pupper Coin Crowdsale
 #### Token Name: PupperCoin
 #### Token Symbol: PPC
-#### There are 2 solidity files, named PupperCoin.sol and PupperCoinCrowdsale.sol
+#### There are 2 solidity files, named PupperCoin.sol and PupperCoinCrowdsale.sol.
 ## How to use the contracts
 ### Step 1: Compile PupperCoin.sol and PupperCoinCrowdsale.sol.
 ![](images/Step1.gif)